spotware/OpenAPI.Net/docs/open-client.md

     await client.Connect();
 ```

-If connection fails it will dispose the client and it will throw a ConnectionException.
+If connection fails it will throw a ConnectionException, check the inner exception to get the actual exception that was thrown.

 If you call a disposed client Connect method it will throw a ObjectDisposedException.